indexdata/localindices/doc/manual/02-using.md

     Also--if the "Test" button doesn't do anything, remove it?
 If it does anything, let's describe it please.
     Jakub: I agree, if those fields serve no purpose at the moment let's hide them entirely from the UI and remove entries from the manual.
--->
+    DS: We did talk about implementing this test feature, but sure until it's done -->

 ### Add a new Custom Step ###